 The starting point for establishing prices for gas distribution services is a consideration of the role of gas as a fuel.
 Unlike electricity, for most consumers the choice to take gas in the first instance and at discrete points in time is discretionary.
 Given the substantial costs of laying the distribution network, there is a strong commercial drive on Vector to maintain and improve economies of density (more consumers per unit of pipeline) and economies of scale (more kWh delivered per unit of pipe).
-Improved economies of scale and density mean that Vector can use its capital more efficiently and consumers or gas delivered.
+Improved economies of scale and density mean that Vector can use its capital more efficiently and consumers ultimately benefit from the sharing of common costs across a wider number of consumers or gas delivered.
 A more diverse consumer base is also in Vector's commercial interests as it mitigates asset stranding risks.